14 Fun Run Theme Ideas For Your Next 5K

 However, this shouldn't put you off if you're thinking of going with an obstacle/mud theme for your 5K.
 If you decide to do it, there's plenty of race management companies who can help you set up your course and provide all the obstacles you'll need - or, even better, provide their own obstacle course for your use, all set up and ready to run.

-Examples: Epic Series, Dirty Girl Mud Run, Pretty Muddy 5K
+Examples: Thunderdash, MUDGIRL, Pretty Muddy 5K

 7. Tower runs